teuton-software/asker/docs/es/input.md

 * **context**: List of comma separated words, that identify the context where this concept "lives" or "exists".
 * **tags**: List of comma separated words, that briefly describe the concept.
 I mean, a short list of words that came in mind when we think in it, and are useful for their identification.
-* **text**: We use this tags as many times we need.
+* **def**: We use this tags as many times we need.
 In it, we write using natural language descriptions asssociated to the concept.
 Descriptions that are uniques for this concept, but don't write the name of the concept into the text.
 * **table**: Other way to build more sofisticated definitions/schemas is using "tables".
 It's similar